mare-imbrium/umbra/README.md

     title = Label.new( :text => "Demo of Labels", :row => 0, :col => 0 , :width => FFI::NCurses.COLS-1,
                     :justify => :center, :color_pair => 0)

+The next example prints a label on the last line stretching from left to right.
+It will be used in later examples for printing a message when some event is triggered.

+    message_label = Label.new row: -1, col: 0, width: -1, color_pair: CP_CYAN, text: "Messages will come here..."

 A `mnemonic` and related widget may be associated with a label.
 This `mnemonic` is a shortcut or hotkey for jumping directly to another which is specified by `related_widget`.
 The `related_widget` must be a focusable object such as a `Field` or `Listbox`.
 The `mnemonic` is displayed with bold and underlined attribute since underline may not work on some terminals.
 The Alt-key is to be pressed to jump directly to the field.

 ```ruby